 A student who does not maintain a cumulative GPA of 2.0 or above for two consecutive semesters will be placed on academic suspension.
-A suspended student is prohibited from enrolling in the College until he or she has petitioned the Academic Review Board to receive permission to re-enroll.
+A suspended student is prohibited from enrolling in the College until the student has petitioned the Academic Review Board to receive permission to re-enroll.